SEONGGYU96/RoundDialogLib/README.md

 It is a dialog which has round edge with simple design.
 So it goes well with almost Android applications.
 If you need simple dialog but not default theme, You can use it!
-It provide a lot of attributes to custom dialog.
+It provide a lot of attributes to customize dialog.
 Try it!

 ## Usage